-When my wife and I both worked at home and our daughter was too young for school, travel meant Paris.
+When our daughter was too young for school and we worked at home, travel meant Paris.
 These trips were free-form, but they all had the same ending — we stocked up on Anthelios Sunscreen.

 We bought this sunscreen rather than silk or cashmere because it was all but impossible to get it in America.
 Although the French authorities — said to be tougher than ours — had approved the key ingredient, a sunblock called Mexoryl, in 1993, the FDA was dragging its heels.
 Not only had the FDA failed to approve it, it refused to explain why.

 Result: If you wanted a sunblock with Mexoryl, you either had to order it from a pharmacy in Canada, or you had to smuggle it in from France.
 In Canada, it was expensive; in France it was relatively cheap.
 That was a no-brainer — like a great many other savvy Americans, we became smugglers.

 Let the trumpets blare: In 2006, the FDA approved Mexoryl.
 No more smuggling.
 And the American price for Anthelios with Mexoryl is not dramatically higher than it is in France.